avinassh/blag/content/posts/zero-disk-architecture.md

 It's time we use the S3 as the brother Bezos intended.
 The malloc of the web.

 ---

 <small>1.
 Any object store would work.
 But I like S3.</small><br>
 <small>2.
-If any Amazon engineers would like to share more about The Transaction Log, hit me up please.</small><br>
+If any Amazon engineers would like to share more details about the Transaction Log, hit me up please.</small><br>
 <small>3.
-Jack also wrote an excellent cost analysis: [A Cost Analysis of Replication vs S3 Express One Zone in Transactional Data Systems](https://jack-vanlightly.com/blog/2024/6/10/a-cost-analysis-of-replication-vs-s3-express-one-zone-in-transactional-data-systems
+Jack also wrote an excellent cost analysis: [A Cost Analysis of Replication vs S3 Express One Zone in Transactional Data Systems](https://jack-vanlightly.com/blog/2024/6/10/a-cost-analysis-of-replication-vs-s3-express-one-zone-in-transactional-data-systems)</small><br>
-)</small><br>
 <small>4.
-In S3, if you store 100B objects, you *might* lose one in a year.
-Put another way, if you store 10M objects, it would take 10,000 years to lose one.
-If a dinosaur stored 1000 objects, after 65 million years, it would still have them 🦖</small><br>
+In S3, if you store 100 billion objects, you *might* lose one in a year.
+To put it another way: if you store 10 million objects, it would take 10,000 years to lose one.
+If a dinosaur had stored 1,000 objects, they would still be intact after 65 million years 🦖</small><br>